Addepar/ember-table/tests/dummy/app/pods/docs/guides/header/size-constraints/template.md

   get a more natural resize effect.
 This is useful for tables that must fit a constrained space, like tables in a powerpoint.
   <br><br>
+  Most other modes should be paired with `resizeMode='standard'` to achieve an effect similar to most spreadsheet applications, where resizing one column does not typically change the size of the others.
+  <br><br>
   If you need to make a small adjustment to the container width (such as to account for a customized scrollbar that would cover some portion of the container width), set `containerWidthAdjustment` to a numerical value equal to